 Approved by the ISBT Council in 1994, the ISBT 128 standard has gained international acceptance.
 Its use for Cellular Therapy products is supported by the boards of the AABB, ASFA, ASBMT, EBMT, FACT, ISBT, ISCT, ISCT Europe, JACIE, NMDP and WMDA.

-Currently, facilities in 67 countries across six continents are registered to use ISBT 128.
+Currently, facilities in more than 75 countries across six continents are registered to use ISBT 128.